Im-Fardin/Im-Fardin/README.md

 # Hi there, I'm [Fardin] 👋

-I am a dedicated data analyst with a strong foundation in Python programming and an array of libraries, including NumPy, Pandas, Matplotlib, and Seaborn.
-Currently, I'm pursuing a degree in Computer Engineering at [Kermanshah Islamic Azad Univercity], where I'm honing my skills and expanding my knowledge in the field.
+I am a passionate machine learning engineer with expertise in Python programming and a variety of libraries, including NumPy, Pandas, Matplotlib, and Seaborn.
+In addition, I specialize in machine learning frameworks such as scikit-learn, TensorFlow, and Keras.
+Currently, I'm pursuing a degree in Computer Engineering at Kermanshah Islamic Azad University, continually enhancing my technical knowledge and capabilities.

 ## 🌱 What I'm Currently Learning

 - Advanced data analysis techniques